sokratgruzit/core-remix-project/apps/remix-ide/meetings.md

 #### doc update for release

-For each remix IDE PR, check whether the documentation needs to be updated.
+For each Apeirogon IDE PR, check whether the documentation needs to be updated.
-If so, either
-    - update the doc with and link to the PR
-    - create an issue with the label "documentation"
+If so, either - update the doc with and link to the PR - create an issue with the label "documentation"

-Before releasing (better a few days before), we take time to address documentation issues that *needs* to be done. @rob is committing to checking and organize our work on this.
+Before releasing (better a few days before), we take time to address documentation issues that _needs_ to be done. @rob is committing to checking and organize our work on this.

 #### monthly doc update

 We setup a monthly call where we read through the documentation and check what should be added / updated / improved

-#### move to remix IDE
+#### move to Apeirogon IDE

 we move the documentation to the remix-ide repository